RohiniVishwanathan/303_Spring_25_Team_Ex_2/README.md

----

 ### Issues Identified

-- **Issue 1:** The original code didn’t allow the user to input their own topic, making it less interactive and rigid.
+- **Issue 1:** The original code didn’t allow the user to input their own topic, making it rigid and less interactive.
-- **Issue 2:** There was no fallback in case of short or invalid input, which could crash the program or return irrelevant results.
+- **Issue 2:** There was no fallback in case of short or invalid input, which could break the program or lead to irrelevant results.
-- **Issue 3:** Reference `.txt` files were saved in the root directory, which created clutter and poor organization.
+- **Issue 3:** Reference `.txt` files were saved in the root directory, causing clutter and making file management harder.
-- **Issue 4:** Logic for all three execution methods (sequential, threads, processes) was repetitive and lacked modularity.
+- **Issue 4:** Logic for all three execution methods (sequential, threads, processes) was repetitive instead of modular.

----

-###  Task Breakdown
+###  Task Breakdonwn

 | Task # | Description                                     | Assignment        | Solution                                                                 |
 |--------|-------------------------------------------------|-------------------|--------------------------------------------------------------------------|